-Fellowships are paid to SBA officers and to Law Review editorial staff.
 Fellowships are included in scholarship totals.
 The total amount of scholarships, grants, and fellowships received cannot exceed a student's total tuition bill.

 7. Outside Scholarships

 Throughout the academic year, the law school receives information about scholarships from outside organizations.
 Scholarship announcements are published on the Financial Aid web page.
 All scholarship values are counted into financial aid item totals.